Last Night (1998 film): Release

-Following an advance showing for critics in Paris, Last Night premiered at the Cannes Film Festival in May 1998, in the Directors' Fortnight section.
+Following an advance showing for critics in Paris, Last Night premiered at the Cannes Film Festival on May 18, 1998, in the Directors' Fortnight section.
 It was the first film played in Canada Perspectives at the Toronto International Film Festival.
 Afterwards, Lions Gate Entertainment obtained United States distribution rights.

 McKellar testified before the Parliament of Canada that Last Night played in theatres across Canada, before being replaced in many locations by Meet Joe Black.
 By mid February 1999, Last Night had grossed $400,000 in Canadian theatres, a "respectable" sum, though McKellar noted the film performed better in Athens, Greece than in Toronto.

 Reception

 Critical reception

 Sandra Oh received positive reviews for her performance and won the Genie Award for Best Actress.

-The film received positive reviews, with Rotten Tomatoes reporting an 84% approval rating from 49 reviews, with an average rating of 7.2/10, and the critical consensus stating, "An engrossing, poignant film, Last Night examines the end of the world through humorous and thought-provoking dialogue."
+The film received positive reviews, with Rotten Tomatoes reporting an 85% approval rating from 53 reviews, with an average rating of 7.2/10, and the critical consensus stating, "An engrossing, poignant film, Last Night examines the end of the world through humorous and thought-provoking dialogue."
 Roger Ebert gave the film three stars, noting fears of Y2K were prominent when he was writing in December 1999, but Last Nights apocalypse "paints a picture more bittersweet than violent."
 He found "moments of startling poignancy" in the last two-thirds of the film.
 Stephen Holden of The New York Times called the film "a smart, stiff-upper-lip alternative to a movie like Armageddon," and said McKellar and Sandra Oh give "intense performances," but expected more panic in the case of the apocalypse.
 Entertainment Weekly gave the film an A−, calling it "a surreal, elegantly melancholy, and yet witty ensemble story," and Oh a "scene-stealer."
 Peter Howell of the Toronto Star commented on the many Canadian cast members, suggesting the film is "too damn Canuck for its own good," and a riot scene would help.
 For Maclean's, Tanya Davies declared it "a millennial coup."
 Outside North America, critics favoured the film as "the perfect antidote" to U.S. apocalyptic films, with a U.K. critic adding "Only in Canada can you get away with a film like this."
 Time Out called the film "a witty, perceptive movie, exceptionally well structured."

 In 2002, readers of Playback magazine voted Last Night the ninth greatest Canadian film of all-time.
 In 2012, Oliver Lyttelton of IndieWire named it one of five "underseen" apocalypse films worth viewing, writing that it compared well to Armageddon and Deep Impact (1998) for "its quiet, character driven approach," and that it was likely the inspiration for Seeking a Friend for the End of the World (2012).
 In 2014, Colin McNeil of Metro News wrote "Last Night is perhaps the most upbeat end-of-the-world movie you’ll ever see."

 In 2001, an industry poll conducted by Playback named it the third best Canadian film of the preceding 15 years.